 Tip#3 – Be crystal clear on abstraction level in consideration

 Let’s refer to the following spectrum to understand the abstraction level – the more you move towards right, the more detailed it gets.

-Level 0 indicates high-level logical functions and Level 1 will be further breakdown of Level 0 functions and so on.
+Level 0 indicates high-level logical functions and Level 1 will be a further breakdown of Level 0 functions and so on.

 Tip#4 – Keep it independent of technology, platform or implementation

-In alignment to Tip#3, logical architecture should focus on logical components (at abstract level) & remain independent of any technology such as Java, .NET, PHP, NodeJS or framework/libraries such as Spring, Wicket, ExpressJS or Lib like Log4J or or any product such as WebLogic, JBoss or Tomcat.
+In alignment to Tip#3, logical architecture should focus on logical components (at an abstract level) & remain independent of any technology such as Java, .NET, PHP, NodeJS or framework/libraries such as Spring, Wicket, ExpressJS or Lib like Log4J or or any product such as WebLogic, JBoss or Tomcat.